nerikhman/cusend/tests/README.md

-This directory contains unit tests exercising functionality defined beneath the `cudex` directory.
+This directory contains unit tests exercising functionality defined beneath the `cusend` directory.

 For example, To build and execute a single test program named `foo`: